China, US to resume trade talks in late August | Malay Mail

 Tit-for-tat

-But the discussions failed to reduce tensions as the United States slapped tariffs on US$34 billion (RM139.52 billion) worth of Chinese goods in early July, triggering an immediate dollar-for-dollar retaliation from Beijing.
+Talks in June failed to reduce tensions as the United States slapped tariffs on US$34 billion worth of Chinese goods in early July, triggering an immediate dollar-for-dollar retaliation from Beijing.

 The two countries are expected to launch a new round of tit-for-tat tariffs on US$16 billion worth of goods from each country on August 23.

-Washington has also lined up an additional US$200 billion in Chinese imports and US President Donald Trump said he could raise tariffs on those products to 25 per cent instead of the previously touted 10 per cent.
+Washington has also lined up an additional US$200 billion in Chinese imports and US President Donald Trump said he could raise tariffs on those products to 25 per cent instead of the previously planned 10 per cent.
+Those could take effect as soon as September.

 China responded by threatening in early August to impose new tariffs on US$60 billion worth of US goods.